-Due to the evolution of the API first companies like Stripe, Shopify, or Twilio, there’s a lot of attention to APIs in recent times.
+Due to the evolution of the API-first companies like Stripe, Shopify, or Twilio, there has been a lot of attention to APIs in recent times.
 Thus implementing/adopting those APIs requires a disciplined skill set.
-It’s not just a single-day process; it’s a commitment towards it.
+It’s not just a single-day process; it’s a commitment toward it.

 Everyday “n” number of APIs are created around the globe, and getting to know more about the API lifecycle and relevant processes helps to design better APIs.
 All the API stakeholders should be aware of the entire lifecycle process.
 API lifecycle management considers the end-to-end process from planning/creating the APIs to the maintenance/retirement.
 The API manager is a part of all phases and manages the lifecycle.

 API lifecycle phases depend on your API Architecture, but the basic flow remains the same.
 So let’s get to know more about it and try to understand where API testing fits in.